IgnasiLucas/hedgehog/README.md

 Using freebayes to call variants, and vcftools to summarize them, we
 notice:
-   1. Several types of variants, including SNP, indels, MNP, complex variants, and multiple combinations thereof when variable sites include more than two alleles.
+   1. Several types of variants, including SNP, MNP, complex variants, and multiple combinations thereof.
+The current freebayes settings seem to have excluded indels.
    2. The vast majority of variable sites are fixed variants among populations, rather than variation segregating within populations.